Converters and Traders use only 1 time step to both get the input and execute the command.

 Traders require that the 2 types of Resources being traded be differentiated through Colour Coding.
 The construct will have 2 pairs of input-output Resource Connections, each of a certain colour (eg: 1 red coming in - 1 red coming out; 1 blue coming in it - 1 blue coming out).

 All input and output Resource Connections need to be colour coded, even if one of the colours is the default Black.
 To do this, you need to tick "Colour coding" in the Functional Resource Connection panel on the right.
+[The Colour Coding box ticks automatically when choosing a different colour than the default, from the drop-down beside it.]

 Read more about Colour Coding: